LuigiDavideMicca/Vue-Vuetify-Chat-App/README.md

 # Vue-Vuetify-Chat-App
-A real time chat app made with Vue and Vuetify.
-Firebase is used for realtime database and auth.

 Deadly simple realtime chat app made with Vue Js.
 Vuetify is used for styling alonside with firebase for storage and authentication.